 An easy way to remember how much sun cream to apply is to use an amount the size of a shot glass for the entire body, every time you re-apply.
 If you are only applying sun lotion to certain areas of the body, e.g. exposed arms, use an amount the size of a 50p (around 3g) for each arm, or for exposed legs use twice this amount.
 Your entire face and neck will also need a 50p-sized amount of sun lotion.

-For people with sensitive skin and those prone to prickly heat, spray-on sun lotions are usually best avoided, as they often contain harsh, irritating chemicals such as alcohol denat, which is used to give the product a light skin-feel.
+For people with sensitive skin and those prone to prickly heat, spray-on sunscreens are usually best avoided, as they often contain harsh, irritating chemicals such as alcohol denat, which is used to give the product a light skin-feel.

-For skin-friendly organic sun lotions, try Green People’s award-winning sun care range for adults and children in medium and high factors.
-Providing broad-spectrum UVA and UVB protection without harsh chemicals, Green People sun lotions are suitable for ultra-sensitive skin and those prone to eczema and prickly heat.
+For skin-friendly organic sun creams, try Green People’s award-winning sun care range for adults and children in medium and high factors.
+Providing broad-spectrum UVA and UVB protection without harsh chemicals, Green People sun creams are suitable for ultra-sensitive skin and those prone to eczema and prickly heat.

-Do sun care brands provide customers with enough information about how much sun lotion to apply?
-Let us know your thoughts in the comments below.
+Do sun care brands provide customers with enough information about how much sun cream to apply?
+Join the conversation at @GreenPeopleUK or by leaving a comment below.